 Notice of request for public comment and submission to OMB of proposed collection of information.

-The Department of State has submitted the information collection described below to the Office of Management and Budget (OMB) for approval.
+The Department of State has submitted the information collection Start Printed Page 17157described below to the Office of Management and Budget (OMB) for approval.
 In accordance with the Paperwork Reduction Act of 1995 we are requesting comments on this collection from all interested individuals and organizations.
-The Start Printed Page 9106purpose of this Notice is to allow 30 days for public comment.
+The purpose of this Notice is to allow 30 days for public comment.

 Start Further Info

 FOR FURTHER INFORMATION CONTACT:

 Direct requests for additional information regarding the collection listed in this notice, including requests for copies of the proposed collection instrument and supporting documents, to Irum Zaidi, 1800 G St. NW, Suite 10300, SA-22, Washington, DC 20006, who may be reached on 202-663-2588 or at ZaidiIF@state.gov.

 Start Supplemental Information